kiwix/kiwix-desktop/README.md

 make install
 ```

 `qmake` will use pkg-config to locate libraries.
-Depending of where you've
+Depending of where
-installed kiwix-lib (and other libraries) you may have to update the env
+you've installed kiwix-lib (and other libraries) you may have to
-variable `PKG_CONFIG_PATH`.
+update the env variable `PKG_CONFIG_PATH`.

-You may want to simply open the kiwix-desktop project in QtCreator and compile
+You may want to simply open the kiwix-desktop project in QtCreator and
-the project from here (We will may have to also update `PKG_CONFIG_PATH`).
+then compile the project from there (don't forget to update
+`PKG_CONFIG_PATH` if necessary).

 License
 -------